tfuxu/win32-details/README.md

 - Make this extension as a standalone program, and use extension to launch it,
 - Just deprecate support for older Nautilus versions.

-Honestly, I'm not that interested in maintaining a seperate version of extension, as majority of people are using the latest version of Nautilus now.
+Honestly, I'm not that interested in maintaining a separate version of extension, as majority of people are using the latest version of Nautilus now.
 Moving a extension to a standalone program would make everything more complicated, and I don't think that many people would want to install an app which just shows them details of EXE files (but maybe, in the [future](https://github.com/tfuxu/win32-details/issues/5)...).

 ## License
 <p>